Child Support in Southern Minnesota

 Under Minnesota law, the following information will be taken into account to determine the appropriate amount of child support the noncustodial parent will pay to the custodial parent:

 - Each parent’s gross monthly income.
 This number will include income from any source; family, lawsuit settlement, work, as well as (in some cases) your earning potential.
 Your earning potential is usually considered if there is evidence you are purposely or intentionally refusing to work in order to avoid your child support obligations.
-The total amount of support will need to be paid is determined by assessing the total combined income of both parents to assess how much the parents together should spend on the child.
+The total amount of support is determined by assessing the total combined income of both parents to assess how much the parents together should spend on the child.
 Those with a higher family income are expected to spend more money on their kids.

 - Number of children.
 The court will take into account how many children live in each of the parents’ homes.
 If you have multiple children, you will have a higher child support payment than if you have just one child.
 In addition, if a child has expensive medical needs, is disabled and needs special assistance, or otherwise is likely to incur additional expenses that go above-and-beyond what most children require, then this factor will be taken into account in determining how much must be paid in child support.

 - Child support orders.
 If either parent has previously been ordered by a court to make child support payments for another child, the court will consider that amount.

 - Spousal maintenance orders.
 The court will also consider whether the parent has previously been divorced and ordered, in that proceeding, to pay spousal maintenance, or alimony, to another party.

 - Government benefits.
 If either parent is receiving Social Security benefits or other federal government benefits, those will be considered.

 - Veterans Affairs and those benefits that are paid to a joint child due to a parent’s disability or retirement will be included.